 To parameterize the policy in~\eqref{optimal_policy}, we employ an INR given~by

 where $\mathcal{P}_{\theta}(\cdot)$ denotes the INR parameterized by $\theta$.
-To exploit the 1D-PE property in~\eqref{1D-PE}, we implement $\mathcal{P}_{\theta}(\cdot)$ as a GNN defined on a vertex graph.
-Specifically, following~\cite{Learning_Resource_Allocation}, the graph contains \(K\) user vertices with pairwise edges, as illustrated in Fig.~\ref{Undirectional_Graph}.
-For vertex \(k\), the feature consists of the geometry vector $\mathbf{p}_k$ and the spatial coordinate $\mathbf{s}$, while the action is $\mathbf{v}_k(\mathbf{s})$.
-No features or actions are assigned to the edges.
+To exploit the PE property in~\eqref{1D-PE}, we implement $\mathcal{P}_{\theta}(\cdot)$ as a GNN on a vertex graph, as illustrated in Fig.~\ref{Undirectional_Graph}.
+The graph consists of $K$ user vertices with pairwise edges.
+Vertex $k$ takes the geometry vector $\mathbf{p}_k$ and the spatial coordinate $\mathbf{s}$ as its feature and outputs $\mathbf{v}_k(\mathbf{s})$.
+No features or outputs are assigned to the edges.